DOAJ/doaj/cms/pages/docs/faq.md

 ### My article abstracts are in more than one language

-Our XML format only supports one language for Article Title and Abstract.
-We are working on a solution that will allow multiple languages to be uploaded to us and displayed.
+Our XML format only supports one language for 'Article Title' and 'Abstract'.
+We are researching a solution that allows multiple languages to be uploaded to us and displayed.

 Metadata containing multiple languages can still be uploaded to us.
 However, you cannot choose which language is displayed.
 Please only send us one language to avoid your articles being displayed in a mixture of languages.